OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - clear _method_: remove a method breakpoint
 - set _lvalue_ = _expr_:  assign new value to field/variable/array element

-Let's revisit the decompiled code from the UnCrackable App Level 1 and think about possible solutions.
+Let's revisit the decompiled code from the UnCrackable App for Android Level 1 and think about possible solutions.
 A good approach would be suspending the app in a state where the secret string is held in a variable in plain text so you can retrieve it.
 Unfortunately, you won't get that far unless you deal with the root/tampering detection first.

 Review the code and you'll see that the method `sg.vantagepoint.uncrackable1.MainActivity.a` displays the "This in unacceptable..." message box.
 This method creates an `AlertDialog` and sets a listener class for the `onClick` event.
 This class (named `b`) has a callback method will terminates the app once the user taps the “OK” button.
 To prevent the user from simply canceling the dialog, the `setCancelable` method is called.